smclacke/CPP/notes/notes.md

 - the pure virtual function is declared by assigning 0 in the declaration

-- an abstract class' descendants must define the pure citual function, otherwise the subclasses become abstract too by this definition
+- an abstract class' descendants must define the pure virtual function, otherwise the subclasses become abstract too by this definition

 **INTERFACE vs ABSTRACT CLASS**